Anxiety

 • Heightened sensitivity increases the chance of sensory overload.
 The loop tightens.

-This means that interventions which only target anxiety through talking therapies may miss half the problem if the sensory environment isn't also addressed.
-And sensory accommodations alone may not be sufficient if the anxiety has become self-sustaining.
-The most effective approach, consistent with NICE guidance, is usually both: environmental adjustments alongside anxiety support.
+Interventions targeting only anxiety through talking therapies may miss half the problem if the sensory environment isn't also addressed.
+The most effective approach, consistent with NICE guidance, is both: environmental adjustments alongside anxiety support.

 What this means in practice